niamh-d/niamh-d/README.md

 🎮 I am also teaching myself 2D game development with C# and the game engine Godot 4.

-🔧 I am presently volunteering by testing at [FAO/EuFMD](https://eufmd.info).
+🔧 I am presently a project collaborator with [FAO/EuFMD](https://eufmd.info), where I provide manual and automated QA.

 💼 I am currently looking for work as a **developer**, **SDET** or **QA automation engineer**.
 My CV is [**here**](https://drive.google.com/file/d/17_s-YbB9e9u17P7QWz5EEePzpQSgAvn0/view).
 Connect with me on [LinkedIn](https://www.linkedin.com/in/niamh-carolin-doyle/).